freeverseio/crypto-soccer/truffle/documentation/mappings.md

 So for a given t, determine the points (t-N/2-1, t-1, t+N/2-2) and use A1,B1,A2,B2 to find n as r goes from 0 through those points.
 Finally, use g(r,n) above to find the game.

+We shall call this procedure finding g(t,r) => "find the game for team t at round r"

+# Updating player skills

+Inputs: playerIdx or playerNameHash, current block number

+Step 1: find team for that player via mapping(bytes32 => Team) playerToTeam;
+    - maybe simpler with playerIdx

+Step 2: find league for that team

+    - we need a mapping(bytes32) => League
+        - doubt: to League or to leagueIdx?
+Is it redundant with league.teamIdx?
+        - the latter, I don't think so, since we need to scan the teams in a league...

+Step 3: find last round preocessed for that team:

+    - alternative 1: binary search
+    - alternative 2: store uint lastRoundsProcessed = serialization for each team

+Step 4: compare last round's block with current block
+    - if needs to update, play remaining rounds for team t.

+IMPORTANT: if we don't do skill updates during a league, we don't need to update the other teams!!!
+We may need to call 'Update skills' during a league, e.g. to change the owner.
+This doesn't affect game play.